 Celebrating one's birthday month seems to be a thing nowadays.
-That said, today is the first day of my birthday month.
+That said, August began my birthday month.
 I've never been one for celebrating birthdays, and this year is no different.
-However, the thought of turning 65 years old did make me wince a bit.
-How come I don't feel that old mentally, physically is a different story.
-Thank goodness I am now Medicare official.
-I cannot help but wonder how I arrived here so quick.
-It seems like only yesterday I turned 21.
-They say that time waits for no one, but seriously, these years flew by so fast I missed my mid-life crises!
+However, I admit the thought of turning 65 did make me wince a bit.
+How come I don't feel that old; mentally anyway.
+Physically, that's a different story.
+Realizing I am now Medicare official helps.
+Yet, I still cannot help but wonder how the time passed so quickly from 21 to 65.
+They say that time waits for no one, but seriously, the years flew by so fast I missed my mid-life crises!

 Most women wouldn’t admit their age, let alone put it in writing; but hey, it is what is!
 Is aging pleasant?
-No, it is not.
+No!
 Bones creak, eyesight worsens, hearing is questionable, and fatigue is a state of being.
-Looking in the mirror requires a couple of glasses of wine to view the sags and bags and lines…oh my!
-It takes me so long to get ready to leave the house that I’m still not quite sure if general everyday maintenance really takes that much longer or I just move that much slower.
+Looking in the mirror requires a couple of glasses of wine to view the sags, and, bags, and lines…oh my!
+It takes me so long to get ready to leave the house that I’m still not quite sure if general everyday maintenance really takes that much longer, or that I move that much slower.
+Don't even get me started on the cortisone shots in my knees because my cartilage thinks it is Houdini and disappeared, or blood pressure meds which only tackle the result not the reason it is high.

-The only thing more disheartening about aging, was reading my thoughts about it as I was writing this post.
-I knew I had to snap out of this!
-This kind of thinking is certainly not productive.
+If I have truly learned anything, it is the fact that you cannot dwell on the past or you will lose your future.
 Do-over's do not exist and pining away for a life that didn’t happen serves no purpose.
-So now what?
-What to do, what to do?
-I realized I only had two choices, I could either jump feet first into a world full of unexplored experiences or continue traveling down this well-worn path of complacency and feeling sorry for myself.
-For those of you who know me, you know I am just not a sit in a rocking chair kind of gal, so I am making the choice to throw caution to the wind and grasp everything life has to offer.
-I can only go around this world one time and there is no time for could’ve, should’ve, would’ve.
+I have only two choices, jump feet first into a world full of unexplored experiences or wallow in a pool of regret.
+For those of you who know me, I am not just a sit in a rocking chair kind of gal.
+Last February, I threw caution to the wind, retired seven months early even though it meant paying for insurance that didn't cover squat until Medicare could kick in, and grasp everything life had to offer.
+There is one constant in this world, you can only go around one time and there is no time for could’ve, should’ve, would’ve.

 Today I have a bolder attitude.
-(I know, hard to believe), and I am a tad more outspoken, who knew that was possible, right?
-I find myself doing and saying things that my 20, 30 and even 40-year-old self would not have said or done.
-It is high time to stop worrying about what other’s think and focus on finding humor where I can.
+(I know, hard to believe), and I am a tad more outspoken, again who knew that was possible, right?
+I find myself doing and saying things that my 20, 30, 40, and even 50-year-old self would never have said or done.
+It was time to stop worrying about what other’s think and focus on finding humor where I can.
 I love to laugh...loudly, and I love to make people laugh too.
-I do not have qualms about telling it like it is, although there are times when I probably should refrain.
+I do not have qualms about telling it like it is, although there are times when I probably should.
 These days I have little patience for rude people, or folks pretending that they are "all that and a bag of chips".
 Life can change in a blink of an eye, so why spend it arguing for the sheer sake of arguing?
 Not me, I do not have time for that.
-I am choosing to forego fear of the future and embrace each day as it comes.
+I choose to forego the fear of the future.
 Aging is simply a part of life.
 I can either embrace it or mourn it, but I still have to live it.
 I'm taking a fresh look at the world around me.
 I plan to dance (hobble) in the rain and chase (although chase might be a strong word) after rainbows.

 Where will this season take me?
 Who knows?
+To date I have published three books and working on two more.
+I write because I love it, not because I'm trying to make a name for myself.
+I refuse to fit into a category.
+I have so much to share, and I prefer to remain a multi genre writer.
 I’m taking every adventure with enthusiasm, a touch of carefree whim, and of course, a bit of sarcasm; after-all it is my nature.
-In a couple of weeks, my annual aging ritual will arrive like any other day, without fanfare or excitement, just the busyness of what has become my existence.
-However, one thing is certain, this year, I am just getting started, so watch out!
+In a couple of weeks, my annual aging ritual will arrive like any other day, without fanfare or excitement.
+It will arrive with the busyness of what has become my existence.
+However, one thing is certain, this year, I am 65 and screaming it from the rooftops.
+Well, more like the front porch, but you get the picture.
+Watch out world!
 You can either join the party or get out of the way, because this Mama is on the move!

 Add comment